Post-training Optimization Tool FAQ¶

 These issues happen due to insufficient available amount of memory for statistics collection during the quantization process of a huge model or due to a very high resolution of input images in the quantization dataset.
 If you do not have a possibility to increase your RAM size, one of the following options can help:

-inplace_statisticsparameters to “True”.
-In that case the POT will change method collect statistics and use less memory.
-Note that such change might increase time required for quantization.
+True.
+In that case, the POT will change the method to collect statistics and use less memory.
+Note that such change might increase the time required for quantization.

 stat_requests_numberparameters to 1.
-In that case the POT will limit the number of infer requests by 1 and use less memory.
-Note that such change might increase time required for quantization.
+In that case, the POT will limit the number of infer requests by 1 and use less memory.
+Note that such change might increase the time required for quantization.

 Reshape your model to a lower resolution and resize the size of images in the dataset.
 Note that such change might impact the accuracy.